 Shopify has a ton of built-in tools that you can use.
 The platform is loaded with helpful features that make it easier for you to run your business.
-Shopify has an excellent support team, and there are tons of apps in the Shopify App Store (more on this later).
+Shopify has an excellent support team, and there are tons of best Shopify apps to increase sales in the Shopify App Store (more on this later).

 Shopify also has some great tools for marketing and SEO.
 If you're looking for ways to market your products online, check out their SEO toolkit or social media management app.